 On a smaller scale, if you had no choice but to stand your subject in a situation inside or outside with strong backlighting, you could use a flash on your camera to cause the subject to be lit up.
 These shots can actually be nice with the sun behind the subject and proper lighting with a flash from the front.

-David Williams is a professional still photographer and videographer focusing on corporate and commercial work.
-His love for still photography began in 1982 while still in High School.
-David started making money at photography in 1982.
-David and his wife Brenda started working together in photography in 1988 when they met and were married in 1989.
-Brenda is the photo editor for the business.
-David and Brenda have two daughters in their 20's.
+I'm David Williams a professional commercial photographer focusing on corporate and business clients with some personal branding, lifestyle photography in the mix.
+My love for photography began in late 1981 while still in High School.
+I started making money with his camera in 1982.
+Brenda, my wife, and I started working together in photography in 1988 shortly after we met.
+Brenda and I married in 1989 and have two adult daughters.
 Please be sure to get a quote for services